ai-boost/Awesome-GPTs/README.md

 </div>

 ## About Awesome-GPTs
-This is a space for showcasing innovative and exciting GPT models created by AI enthusiasts worldwide.
+This is a space for showcasing innovative and exciting GPT created by AI enthusiasts worldwide.
 Got a GPT that stands out?
 Let the world know!

 - 🎙️ **Contributing**: Provide your GPT's name, a short description, and its link in the PR.
 - ✅ **Recognition**: Your GPT could be the next big highlight in our Awesome-GPTs list.